mmeoak240/udemy_comps/README.md

 ## Button

 Use as you would a JSX button element.
 Pass only one prop of either "primary, secondary, warning, success or danger" or none.
 Pass in props of "rounded", "outline" or both if you would like their styling to be applied else omit them.
-Event handlers can be applied.
+Event handlers can be passed down.

 ```
-Example: <Button>This is a custom button</Button>
+Example: <Button success rounded outline className="mb-5" onClick={handleClick}>This is a custom button</Button>
 ```

 ## Modal